jose-elias-alvarez/null-ls.nvim/doc/BUILTIN_CONFIG.md

 ### Environment Variables

 You can inject environment variables to the process via utilizing the `env` option.
 This option can be in the form of a dictionary.
-It can also, just like `args` and `extra_args`, take a function receiving a `params` object.
+It can also, like `args` and `extra_args`, take a function receiving a `params` table.

 ```lua
 -- Using a dictionary: